dhagmann/deliberation-assets/projects/volvovsky_reputation/README.md

   - complex success (five rounds of success) five rounds indicates that the game can continue if you want it to.
   - complex fail (two rounds of failure)

-- pull names of images from the labeling/recall round for when buyer is on your team.
+- pull names of images from the labeling/recall round for when collector is on your team.

 # Observer rounds must contain:

-The buyer is deciding whether to hire the agent (10 second timer)
+The collector is deciding whether to hire the agent (10 second timer)

-The buyer asked for:
+The collector asked for:

 - if it's your team, show name from your team
 - otherwise show other name